tweag/python-monorepo-example/content/blog/2022-04-11-existential-optics.md

 tags: [haskell, optics]
 ---

-Optics are one of those concepts which always catch quite a lot of attention from the functional programming community, thanks to their composability.
-They provide a way to access and modify data structures in an immutable and composable way.
-Still, if someone tries to understand how optics work just by looking at some data declarations and type definitions, they will probably have a hard time understanding what is actually going on.
+Optics make it possible to conveniently access and modify data structures in an immutable, composable way.
+Thanks to that, they catch lots of attention from the functional programming community.
+Still, you can have a hard time understanding how they work just by looking at data declarations and type definitions.

+In this post, I present a way of encoding optics that is different from usual.
+This encoding, called _existential optics_, is easier to understand than the other encodings, since it makes more explicit the _structure_ of each optic.
-In this post, I present a way of encoding optics that is different from what you would commonly find in libraries.
-This different take on the implementation of optics may also be easier to understand for those who have had a hard time with the usual encoding.
-These ideas are not new and are well known in the category theory academic circles.
-Still, they do not seem to appear in libraries for languages like Haskell, Purescript, or Scala.
+This is not new and is well known in the category theory academic circles.
+Still, these ideas do not seem to appear in libraries for languages like Haskell, Purescript, or Scala.

 The most well-known type of optics are lenses, which were also the first to be analyzed and used.
 We will use them as our recurring example to compare the several ways we have to encode optics.

 ## Lenses 101

 A `Lens` is effectively the immutable version of a `getter`/`setter` pair you will often find in object-oriented programming, and especially in ORMs.
-It allows _focusing_ a component of a container data type.
+It allows _focusing_ on a component of a container data type.

 For example, consider an `Address` record that contains a `street` field.
 A `Lens Address Street` allows us to retrieve the `Street` from an address.

 ```haskell
 streetLens :: Lens Address Street